appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 # Databases

 Databases are an essential part of many applications and are used to store and manage data.
 They provide a structured way to organize, retrieve, and manipulate data, and are designed to be efficient and reliable.
 You can run queries to read and write data directly from the Appsmith editor.
-Following databases are supported by Appsmith:

 ### Connecting to a database